jalal246/gatsby-rtl-starter/README.md

 - Pages auto-generated from the server.
 Including blogs pages `blog/**/title` and internal pages `pages/title`.
-It also creates pages from all `md` files content exists in the content file, and slugify each file individually.
+It also creates pages from all `md` files content exists in the content file.

 - Templates for the blog, feed, page (locally and in the server), and 404.